 The formal model that goes with this idea is an eigendecomposition of the genomic relationship matrix (Pocrnic et al., 2019, 2016a, 2016b).
 They created reduced matrices that only included information from the top eigenvectors of the full genomic relationship matrix, and tested their performance for prediction.
 When enough eigenvalues were included, a reduced matrix was able to produce effectively the same prediction accuracy of the full one.
 It turns out that the dimensionality of the genotype matrix of a typical farm animal population is quite limited.
-The clusters with the largest eigenvalues contribute the most to accuracy, so that prediction works relatively well even a small amount of genetic information, and then increases only slightly when smaller clusters are added (Pocrnic et al., 2019).
+The clusters with the largest eigenvalues contribute the most to accuracy, so that prediction works relatively well even with a small amount of genetic information, and then increases only slightly when smaller clusters are added (Pocrnic et al., 2019).
 Misztal et al. (2022) repeated this interpretation as an explanation for why multi-breed genomic prediction is difficult, and not much improved by whole-genome sequence data either.

 There are several questions to ask about these clusters: How do they relate to other descriptions of genetic structure, such as haplotype blocks and linkage disequilibrium heatmaps?
 To what extent do they reflect local haplotypes on a chromosome, or span different chromosomes?
-How do they relate to within and between chromosome genetic covariances, and to do they relate to Habier et al.’s and Wientjes et al.’s sources of linkage disequilibrium?
+How do they relate to within and between chromosome genetic covariances, and how do they relate to Habier et al.’s and Wientjes et al.’s sources of linkage disequilibrium?
 How do they change with selection?
 How does that relate to decay of genomic prediction accuracy over generations?

 At any rate, both in the independent segment model and the cluster model there is a limit to the genetic information contained in your sample — due to the number of animals and marker density, but also an intrinsic limit to the granularity of genetic information, that in some ways come down to the structure of the genome and the effective size of the population.
-Because farm animal populations are small, at some point, it does not matter much how many more individuals or genetic variants we sample, because they contain more of the same information.
-It seems to me that this limit was reached earlier than geneticists expected.
+Because farm animal populations are small, at some point, it does not matter much how many genetic variants we genotype, because they contain more of the same information, for a given set of animals.
+Sampling more individuals at the same time as increasing marker density would reveal more information, albeit at diminishing returns.
+It seems to me that this limit was reached earlier than geneticists expected – or, alternatively, problems with estimation and representation prevent our models from making use of that information.

 This also means that the marker effects estimated in genomic selection, even when sequence data allows (near) complete genotyping of all variants, are ephemeral because they reflect the net effect of genomic segments, or clusters of genomic segments, rather than the isolated effect of individual causative variants.
+There are two parts to this problem.
+On the one hand, it is hard to accurately estimate the effect of sequence variants because they are allelically associated.
+On the other hand, when genomic breeding values are formed, the genotypes and estimated variant effects are multiplied and summed together again.
+Even if the effects are estimated in a way that more accurately resolves causative variants, we could arrive at an equally accurate breeding value by assigning the effects to noncausal but associated variants, because predictions of breeding values are linear combinations of those effects.
+Accordingly, whole-genome sequence may be more valuable for fine-mapping of variants than it is for prediction.